Adamawa State Polytechnic: History

 In 2007, the polytechnic hired 200 staff of carefully balanced ethnic and religious composition.
 After working unpaid for two years the group took the state government to court asking for payment of salary and benefits.
 In December 2009, the chief judge hearing the case advised that those carrying out torture and assault on the lecturers should desist.

-In November 2008 a panel reviewing the Polytechnic issued a severely critical report and called on Governor Murtala Nyako to take action to bail the institution out of its academic paralysis.
+In November 2008, a panel reviewing the Polytechnic issued a severely critical report and called on Governor Murtala Nyako to take action to bail the institution out of its academic paralysis.
 The panel noted that the polytechnic had only three accredited programs out of the 33 it offered, and described "apathy, uneasiness" among staff and "a perception of ethnicity and nepotism."

-In December 2009 the State government authorized N20.1 million to be spent on the library complex and the lecturers' residence as well as the school's fencing, which had been abandoned since 2001.
+In December 2009, the State government authorized N20.1 million to be spent on the library complex and the lecturers' residence as well as the school's fencing, which had been abandoned since 2001.

 In March 2021, during the course of celebrations after their final examinations, students destroyed facilities in the main campus of the institution.
 This led to a shutdown of the school on 25 March.
 The institution was reopened on 26 April 2021.
 Students were surcharged for the damages, and only those who paid the levies were allowed back to school to finish their examinations or process their results.

+Governing Council

+The highest decision and policy-making body of the Polytechnic.
+The council members are appointed by the Executive Governor of Adamawa state.
+The Council consists of the chairman who shall be an indigene of the state and a representative of one of the societies of engineering in the state representative of one of the Nigeria Universities among other representatives of the Polytechnic Council.

+Staff

+Former Vice Chancellor, Professor Kaleptapwa Farauta.